JoshPatlingrao/Simulating-a-Home-Network/README.md

 - Setting hostname and security passwords for routers and switches.
 - Configuring router IP addresses, interface bandwidth and duplex mode.
 - Disabling unused interface on routers and switches.
 - Using subnetting to efficiently distribute IP addresses among network and host devices.
+- Setting up VLANs using access and trunk ports.

 ### Tools Used
 - Cisco Packet Tracer